|

 Rueben Gurr |

-This workshop will focus on blues with a swing feel.
-All instruments and singers are welcome.
-With simple, easy to negotiate charts, we will sing, play, and even compose a little through cool variations on the twelve bar form, as well as some classic jazz/blues standards.
 Horn charts, lyrics, harmony parts and choreography will be supplied as well, although there will be plenty of room for improvisation.
 Our focus will be on the groove, but soloists will have more than their moment in the sun.
 There will be a session on how to “swingafy” a tune and lots of ideas for those who wish to solo through the changes.
-All levels are welcome. |
+All levels are welcome.

 |